ibrahimyg/Student-Panel/README.md

 # StudentPanel
-A student panel that allows manipulation of student information over the database
+Student panel that allows manipulation of student information over the database

 Overview: